mkopar/VirClass/README.md

 It uses convolutional neural network for classifying.
 I worked under the mentorship of Mr. Tomaž Curk, PhD, Assistant Professor.

-The motivation for this was my Diploma thesis, where my goal was to classify viral sequences into taxonomic groups by using standard machine learning methods and attributive description of the data.
+The motivation for this was my diploma thesis, where my goal was to classify viral sequences into taxonomic groups by using standard machine learning methods and attributive description of the data.
-The results wasn't really successful therefore I wanted to research further.
+The results was not really successful therefore we wanted to research further.

 Now we approach the problem using convolutional neural network on short sequence reads to classify it in class.